mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 { "ok" : 1 }
 ```

-Now you should shutdown MaxScale, remove the `nosqlprotocol.user` and
+Now you should shutdown MaxScale and add the entries
-`nosqlprotocol.password` entries from the configuration file, add the
-entry
 ```
+nosqlprotocol.authentication=required
 nosqlprotocol.authorization=enabled
 ```
 and start MaxScale.

+The `nosqlprotocol.user` and `nosqlprotocol.password` can be removed but
+as they will be ignored with `nosqlprotocol.authentication = required`
+being present, it is not mandatory.

 If you now try to create a user when not having been authenticated or
 when authenticated as a user without the `userAdmin` role, the result